TheWizardsCode/BlazeAINeoFPS/Video Script.md

   - In `Stats` set `Start Health` to 100
   - In `General Settings/Movement` set `Destory Delay` to 15
   - In  `General Settings/Attack` set `Min Attack Delay` to 0.1 and `Max Attack Delay` to 0.4
+  - And more

+## Create Squads

+  - Create `Squad Alpha` Add in a bunch of AI
+  - Create `Squad Beta` Add in a bunch of AI
+  - Repeat until `Squad Hotel`